Neither individual board members nor attendees at a board meeting have the "right" to electronically record board meetings.

 Accordingly, boards and committees have the authority to create reasonable rules of conduct for their meetings, such as restrictions on recording, prohibiting foul language, etc. The authority to adopt rules is normally found in the CC&Rs and oftentimes in the Articles of Incorporation and bylaws.
 The power to adopt rules has been upheld by the courts.
 (Rancho Santa Fe Assn. v.
 Dolan-King.)
 If boards and committees adopt rules of conduct for their meetings, the rules should be printed on their meeting agendas.

 Membership Notice.
-Although meeting rules and penalties are not listed in Civil Code § 4340(a) as an operating rule requiring notice to the membership prior to adoption, boards should nonetheless submit them to the membership for review and comment.
+Although meeting rules and penalties are not listed in Civil Code § 4340(a) as an operating rule requiring notice to the membership prior to their adoption, boards should nonetheless submit them to the membership for review and comment.
 Doing so fosters transparency and tends to moderate rules and fines.

 Unruly Attendees.
 Boards might choose to record specific meetings to help control unruly attendees.